ravenkls/Convex-Hull/README.md

 In mathematics, the convex hull or convex envelope or convex closure of a set X of points in the Euclidean plane or in a Euclidean space (or, more generally, in an affine space over the reals) is the smallest convex set that contains X. For instance, when X is a bounded subset of the plane, the convex hull may be visualized as the shape enclosed by a rubber band stretched around X.

+## What I Learnt
+ - Using numpy for linear algebra
+ - Using matplotlib to visualise what I am doing
+ - Thinking graphically to solve the problem

 ## Screenshots

 #### 250 Points